Home Uses

 • Dead Sea Salt – Offers a higher mineral concentration and is slightly more affordable than Himalayan pink salt.

 Before starting the construction, proper planning and design are crucial.
 Ensure that the salt room is built in a suitable location within the home with adequate ventilation and humidity control.
-It is also essential to consult with professionals who specialize in salt room construction to ensure that all necessary precautions and building standards are met.
+It is also essential to consult with professionals who specialize in building construction to ensure that all necessary precautions and building standards are met.

 What Contributes to the Cost